List of Zootopia characters: In Zootopia 2

 Nick and Judy continue as partners at the Zootopia PD.
 After a mysterious reptile arrives in Zootopia and turns Zootopia upside down, the duo must go undercover to new parts of town to solve the case.
+There is some irritation between them in light of Judy's reckless determination to solve the case regardless of their fact that they are framed fugitives from the law.
+They separated at the Honeymoon Lodge when the ZPD arrest him while Gary De'Snake and Pawbert spirit Judy away.
+Finding Nibbles Maplestick in prison, the pair escapes, and get a ride from Flash in his sports car to get to Judy and help her at a critical time.
+Eventually, at the weather wall, Nick is attacked by Pawbert, who had attacked Judy and then Nibbles as part of his plan to impress his abusive family.
+At near-certain sacrifice of his own life, Nick is able to get Gary's antivenom injector to the snake to save Judy, who then manages to save Nick from falling to his death with Gary's help.
+After confessing their mutual love, Nick and Judy pursue and capture Pawbert with Gary and Nibbles' help.
+With that success, Nick is cleared of charges and decorated with Judy, with their next mission to round up the criminals he accidentally freed.

+During the credits, Nick and Judy attended Gazelle's concert at the Burning Mammal festival.

 In other media

 In Zootopia+, he makes a brief appearance in "Hopp on Board", making ice pops with Finnick.
 In "Dinner Rush", he and Judy are shown stopping Flash's car.

 Nick is also a main character in the video game Zootopia: Crime Files, where he investigates cases with Judy.
 He also appeared as a playable racer in the racing game Zootopia: Racing Carnival.
 Nick also appears as a playable character in the video games Disney Infinity 3.0, Disney Magic Kingdoms, and Disney Heroes: Battle Mode.

 In Disney Parks, he is a meet-and-greet character at Disneyland and Walt Disney World.
 In the Shanghai Disneyland attraction Zootopia: Hot Pursuit, being a rookie police officer, he and his new partner Judy are in charge of solving the Gazelle kidnapping case.

 Nick makes a cameo appearance in the 2018 film Ralph Breaks the Internet when Vanellope visits the OhMyDisney.com website.

 Nick has a cameo appearance in the 2023 short film Once Upon a Studio, where he comes out of a picture on the wall to take a group photo with the rest of the characters from Walt Disney Animation Studios.